Chart Color Schemes

 Infrastructure

-Miandetta has emerging levels of nearby infrastructure activity, ranking in the 20thth percentile nationally
+Miandetta has moderate levels of nearby infrastructure activity, ranking in the top 50% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified three projects that may impact the area.
-Major projects include Devonport Oval Sports Complex, Devonport Mental Health Hub, Devonport to Cradle Mountain Corridor - Planning, and North West Support School Devonport.
-The following list details those most relevant:.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified three projects that could affect this region.
+Key projects are Devonport Oval Sports Complex, Devonport Mental Health Hub, Devonport to Cradle Mountain Corridor - Planning, and North West Support School Devonport.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.